 As with the core Portal product, we start by generating key shares: one on the user’s device and one on Portal’s backend.
 Portal manages backup and recovery in the case of a new device or general recovery if a share is lost or leaked.
 All of this is done off-chain, which means no gas!

 Using the key generated by Portal, ZeroDev can now deterministically compute the address of the AA wallet.
 Note that even though the AA wallet is a smart contract wallet, it’s not actually deployed at this point — which means you are still not paying any gas.
 Instead, you can already display the address to users and use it to receive assets.

 When you send a transaction from this wallet, ZeroDev formats the transaction in the ERC-4337 format (technically known as a “UserOperation”).
 This transaction is then submitted to Portal for signing with MPC.
 Once the transaction is signed, ZeroDev broadcasts the transaction to the ERC-4337 mempool.
 A network of bundlers then compete to submit the transaction on-chain.

 Once on-chain, the transaction is validated by ZeroDev’s wallet contract.
 From the perspective of the ZeroDev contract, this transaction is no different than if it was signed by a traditional wallet with a ECDSA key.
 The fact that the transaction was signed in a multi-party fashion is completely transparent to the ZeroDev wallet contract.

 While MPC and AA are both ground-breaking technologies poised to transform Web3 UX, combining them takes your user experience to the next level by giving your users a smart wallet whose key can be easily and securely managed.

-The Portal+ZeroDev smart wallet is in development today.
-If you are interested in this product, sign up for the beta waitlist.
+The Portal+ZeroDev smart wallet is live today.
+If you are interested in this product, book a demo with us.
 We can’t wait to see what you will build with MPC+AA!